awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

    If the point\-in\-time restore or snapshot restore fails, you see events and messages similar to the following:
   +  Database instance put into incompatible\-restore\.
 The instance has 76 databases, but after conversion it would only support 75\.
 + Some ports are reserved for Amazon RDS, and you can't use them when you create a DB instance\.
++ Client connections from IP addresses within the range 169\.254\.0\.0/16 are not permitted\.
+This is the Automatic Private IP Addressing Range \(APIPA\), which is used for local\-link addressing\.
 + Amazon RDS for SQL Server doesn't support importing data into the msdb database\.
 + You can't rename databases on a DB instance in a SQL Server Multi\-AZ deployment\.
 + The maximum storage size for SQL Server DB instances is the following: